moradahmadnasab/-Eigenvalue-Characterization-of-Structured-Matrix-Pencils-under-Linear-Perturbation/README.md

 ## 📄 Reference
 If you use or refer to this work, please cite:

-M. Ahmadnasab, *Eigenvalue Characterization of Some Structured Matrix Pencils under Linear Perturbation*, 2024.
+M. Ahmadnasab and P. J. Psarrakos, *Eigenvalue Characterization of Some Structured Matrix Pencils under Linear Perturbation*, Electronic Journal of Linear Algebra, 40 (2024) 274-298.

 ---